-What distinguishes the 2012 Hyundai Tucson from the competition is its European sculpted styling.
+What distinguishes the 2013 Hyundai Tucson from the competition is its European sculpted styling.
 Although the Tucson is a utility vehicle, its shape is not boxy, but rather fresh and athletic.
-Up front, the Hyundai SUV sports a sculpted hood, aggressive 2-tier grille, and wrap-around headlights.
+Up front, the Hyundai SUV sports a sculpted hood, aggressive 2-tier grille and wraparound headlights.
 From the side, the vehicle's aerodynamic shape includes a steeply raked windshield and sloping roofline with rear spoiler.
 On GLS and Limited models, the silver roof rails do double duty: They help accentuate the flowing lines of the vehicle and also carry cargo.
-Like most vehicles in this category, a large 1-piece rear liftgate allows easy access to the cargo area.

-All 2012 Hyundai Tucsons come well-equipped.
-The base Tucson GL has standard air conditioning, power windows and door locks, remote keyless entry, three 12-volt outlets for all your electronics, trip computer, iPod/USB and MP3 auxiliary input jacks.
-Moving up to the GLS adds a larger 2.4-liter 4-cylinder engine with slightly more power, a 6-speed automatic transmission, 17-inch alloy wheels, and silver roof rails.
-The GLS also adds heated mirrors, cruise control, heated front seats (AWD), and tilt-and-telescoping steering wheel with integrated audio, cruise control, and Bluetooth hands-free phone controls.
-The top-of-the-line Limited brings 18-inch alloy wheels, leather seating, power 8-way driver seat with power lumbar support, heated front seats, automatic dual temperature controls, automatic headlights, and front fog lights.
-All Tucsons have a safety/security roster that includes six airbags, stability and traction control, 4-wheel antilock disc brakes, electronic brake-force distribution and brake assist, downhill brake control, and hill-start assist.
+All Hyundai Tucsons for 2013 come well-equipped and include air conditioning, power windows and door locks, remote keyless entry, three 12-volt outlets for all your electronics, and iPod/USB and MP3 auxiliary input jacks.
+Moving up to the GLS adds 17-inch alloy wheels, heated front seats, heated mirrors, cruise control, automatic headlights, foglights, a tilt-and-telescoping steering wheel and Bluetooth.
+The top-of-the-line Limited brings 18-inch alloy wheels, leather seating, power 8-way driver seat with power lumbar support and automatic dual temperature controls.
+All Tucsons have a safety/security roster that includes downhill brake control and hill-start assist.

-The 2012 Hyundai Tucson offers two 4-cylinder engine choices: a 165-hp 2.0-liter in the base GL and a 176-hp (for ULEV states), 170-hp (for PZEV states) 2.4-liter on the mid-level GLS and top-level Limited models.
+The 2013 Hyundai Tucson offers two 4-cylinder engine choices: a 165-hp 2.0-liter in the base GL and a 2.4-liter on the mid-level GLS and top-level Limited models that produces 176 horsepower for ultra-low emission vehicle (ULEV) states and 170 horsepower for partial zero-emissions vehicle (PZEV) states.
 A 5-speed manual transmission is standard on the GL, while a 6-speed automatic is standard on the GLS and Limited.
 Drivers can opt for all-wheel drive on the Tucson GLS or Limited.

 165 horsepower @ 6,200 rpm